frafish/wizard-blocks/readme.md

 ### Is compatible with Classic Editor?

 Yes, but this should be a Block Manager for the new Gutenberg Blocks editor.
-So you can use Blocks into Classic WYSIWYG Editor using them as Shortcodes.
+So you can use Blocks into Classic WYSIWYG Editor using them as Shortcodes. :white_check_mark:

 ### Is compatible with Elementor?

 Yes, if you enable "Gutenberg Blocks Widgets" Feature in Elementor Settings page
 this plugin make a porting of each Gutenberg Block as Elementor Widget,
-so you can use them in any Elementor Template.
+so you can use them in any Elementor Template. :white_check_mark:

 ## Changelog